 Switching to a barefoot running style or to minimalistic shoes should be done with caution in order to prevent injury and/or swollen feet.
 It is very important that you follow a slow progression when you transition to this type of running.
 Even with a conservative program, runners likely experience some muscle soreness in your calf muscles, the Achilles tendon, or pain in the feet.
 Because of this, anyone who has a previous history of stress fracture, Achilles tendonitis, plantar fasciitis or metatarsalgia should proceed with extreme caution.

 If you have any foot-related or ankle-related problems, you should seek the advice of one of our orthopedic physicians or medical professionals before you start barefoot running.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call 904-858-7045.
-JOI Rehab and JOI Physicians are now offering ASAP appointments and Telemedicine Services.
+JOI Rehab.
+JOI Physicians are now offering ASAP appointments and Telemedicine Services.
 Please call 904-JOI-2000 or you can also schedule online.